 Up to this there had only been one casualty this morning, one Bushman having been shot on entering the town.

-But now occurred one of those dastardly outrages which have done so much damage the reputation of the Boer.
+But now occurred one of those dastardly outrages which have done so much to damage the reputation of the Bger.
 The local schoolmaster, evidently a man of fanatical disposition, having carefully prepared a large mole-hill to conceal him. permitted the Imperial Bush Contingent to come within thirty yards of him, and then commenced firing on them.
-Owing to the noise caused by the desultory firing all round, the party were unable to locate whence the effective firing came.
-Within a few seconds Lieutenant Walters and Sayle and one trooper fell. first was shot through the heart; the other two were mortally wounded, Seven horses were also have since died. shot by this Boer before he was discovered, when he immediately threw up his hat and offered to surrender.
-A Bushman, however, rushed in, and, infuriated by his conduct, shot and bayoneted him.
-Two squadrons of New Zealanders, under Major Finlay and Captain Matthews, pursued the Boers for seven miles, but were unable to overtake them.
+Ow-ing to the noise caused by the desultory firing all round, the party were unable to locate whence the effective firing came.
+Within a few.seconds Lieutenant Walters The and Sayle and one trooper fell. first was shot through the heart; the other two were mortally wounded, and Seven horses were also have since died. shot by this Boer before he was discovered, when he immediately threw up his hat and offered to surrender.
+A Bushman, however, rushed in. and, infuriated by his conduct, shot and bayoneted him.
+Two squadrons of New Zealanders, under Major Finlay and Captain Matthews, pur-Complete by Lorraine James (Researcher) of Gisborne Major Finlay and Captain Matthews, pursued the Boers for seven miles, but were unable to overtake them.